Mindgreppers/lifemaker_web/content/_index.md

 - **Create a timeless tradition which**
   - Is proven to ensure continuous happiness and mutual fulfillment for Human society and Earth
   - Is holistic, integral, rational and open
-  - Works as a wisdom and compassion centric system and order.
+  - Works as a justful and wise system and order.
-  - Guides humanity for as long as it lasts (Hopefully much more than a hundred years as some say).
+  - Guides every new born child on the path of everlasting happiness in justful co-existence, for as long as humanity lasts (Hopefully much more than a hundred years as some say).

 ## What's happening?
 - **7 day workshop cum retreat in May and June in Dharamsala, HP, India.
 You can register as family**